Doda (singer): 2013–2020: Concert albums, acting, Virgin reunion and Dorota

-2021–present: Dziewczyny z Dubaju and new music
+2021–present: Dziewczyny z Dubaju and Aquaria

-Doda produced the film Dziewczyny z Dubaju in 2021.
+Doda produced the film Girls to Buy (Polish title: Dziewczyny z Dubaju) in 2021.
 That year, she released the singles "Don't Wanna Hide", "Fake Love" and "Melodia ta".
 In 2022, she was the main protagonist of a reality show Doda.
 12 kroków do miłości (Doda.
 12 Steps to Love) aired on Polsat.
+In December the same year, she featured as a guest in the song Diamenty by rappers Bedoes and White 2115.
+In 2023, Polsat launched another reality TV show Doda.
+Dream Show focusing on Doda, her music career and private life.
+In August 2023, Doda together with Smolasty released a single Zanim zajdzie słońce, which debuted as No. 1 on the Poland Songs chart.

 Personal life

+Family and relationships

-Doda was born to Paweł Rabczewski (a weightlifter) and Wanda.
+Doda was born to father Paweł Rabczewski, a weightlifter, and mother Wanda, a civil servant.
 She has a nine-year-older half-brother Rafał with the same mother.
 He was her road manager.
 She also has a twelve-year-older half-brother Grzegorz and sixteen-year-younger half-sister Paulina with the same father.

 In 2003, she met her future husband Polish goalkeeper, Radosław Majdan.
 He later proposed to her during their vacation in Jerusalem, Israel, and they were married on 5 March 2005.
 Three years later, in May 2008, the couple divorced.

 On 9 May 2009, it became public that she had a relationship with the frontman of the extreme metal band Behemoth, Adam Darski (aka Nergal).
 In December 2009, the couple got engaged.
 Darski was diagnosed with leukemia, Doda offered her own bone marrow for transplant but it did not match.
 Doda appealed to the wider public for marrow donations, which resulted in great public response and Darski receiving the right transplant and recovering from the illness.
 In March 2011, it was reported that the couple had called off the engagement, and broken up.
 That same year, Doda started dating a choreographer Błażej Szychowski.
 Since 2014, she was in a relationship with a businessman Emil Haidar.
 In July 2015, they got engaged, but in November of that year, Doda announced that they were no longer together.

 On 14 April 2018, she married film producer Emil Stępień in a private ceremony in Marbella, Spain.
 They got engaged the previous year, but they did not confirm their relationship until they were already married.
 Doda filed for divorce in 2021, which was finalised that same year.
+In 2022, she confirmed her relationship with traveller Dariusz Pachut.
 She is a member of Mensa Poland.